 3. Identify the Entity and Describe the Violation

-Your complaint must include:
+Your HIPAA complaint must include the following details:

 - The name of the covered entity or business associate involved

-What Happens After a HIPAA Complaint is Investigated
+What Happens After a HIPAA Complaint Is Investigated?

 What happens if you violate HIPAA?

-1. The Complaint Is Dismissed
+1. Complaint Is Dismissed

-2. Informal Resolution
+2. Informal Resolution (Most Common Outcome)

-- Voluntary compliance from the entity
+- Voluntary compliance

-- A corrective action plan to fix the issue
+- A corrective action plan (CAP)

-- A resolution agreement outlining steps the organization must follow
+- A resolution agreement outlining required changes

 3. Criminal Referral